advis61/OracleOfDereth/README.md

 Click the quest name to /think some handy quest notes to yourself.
 Use alongside GoArrow to always known the next step.

 Click the Refresh button will run /myquests and refresh the quest data.

+### Exploration Markers

+Have you ever run the [100 Exploration Markers](https://acportalstorm.com/wiki/Dereth_Exploration/Markers_by_Efficiency) only to get to the end and realize you missed one?
+But which one?!?!

+This plugin will display which markers you have completed and guide you to the next one.

 ### Void Target View